What should your glucose levels be? The 2026 Levels Guide to healthy blood sugar ranges

 Why is it unhealthy for glucose levels to be too high (hyperglycemia) or too low (hypoglycemia)?

 Hyperglycemia refers to elevated blood glucose levels.
-This usually occurs because the body does not appropriately remove glucose from the blood; this can happen due to many complex reasons.
-Elevated glucose levels can damage blood vessels and nerves over time; this can then lead to problems in the eyes (and sometimes even vision loss), kidneys, and heart, as well as numbness in the hands and feet.
-Very high levels can lead to coma and even death in some cases.
-People with fasting glucose levels higher than 100 mg/dL have impaired glucose tolerance and should speak with their healthcare provider.
+This usually occurs because the body doesn't appropriately remove glucose from the blood; this can happen due to many complex reasons, including insulin resistance.
+Elevated glucose levels can damage blood vessels and organs over time.
+People with fasting glucose levels above 100 mg/dL may have impaired glucose tolerance and may want to consult with their healthcare provider.

 Some people may think that to avoid all these issues, they should just keep their blood glucose levels as low as possible.
 If too high is bad, then low blood sugar must be good, right?
 Not exactly.
 When glucose gets too low, it's called hypoglycemia.
 The threshold for hypoglycemia is typically thought to be when glucose falls below 70 mg/dL.
 When this happens, the body may release epinephrine (adrenaline), the "fight or flight" hormone, which can lead to a fast heart rate, sweating, anxiety, blurry vision, and confusion, but also helps the body mobilize glucose into the blood.
 If blood glucose levels stay too low for too long, it can cause seizures, coma, and, in very rare instances, death.